 A register was found near the highest spot when we were there and the entries were interesting and quite

 varied.
+A newer register holder was added a few years ago and there is a picture of it elsewhere on this page.
 This area is popular with locals and with hunters with a helicopter pilot also in the mix.
 Great views of the whole surrounding area as well as a place to avoid in a thunderstorm as Dennis Pouliln found out on his visit to the peak.
 The Santa Rosa mountains and Granite Peak are an enjoyable part of the state of Nevada.

 The southern approach: